Multiplier bootstrap of tail copulas with applications: Statistical applications

 under both the null hypothesis and the alternative.
-Note that $\varrho(\ltcihat{X},\ltcihat{Y})\stackrel{\Prob}{\rightarrow}\varrho(\ltci{X},\ltci{Y})$, which vanishes if and only if the null hypothesis \eqref{h0comp} is satisfied.
+Note that $\varrho(\ltcihat{X},\ltcihat{Y})\stackrel{\Prob}{\rightarrow }\varrho(\ltci{X},\ltci{Y})$, which vanishes if and only if the null hypothesis \eqref{h0comp} is satisfied.
 Therefore, we can conclude that

 which shows that a test that rejects the null hypothesis \eqref {h0comp} for large values of $\mathcal{T}_n$ is consistent. {Note that the latter convergence depends crucially on the assumption that $\sqrt{k}A(n/k)\rightarrow0$.
 If this assumption does not hold, then a large value of $\mathcal{S}_n$ could occur even under the null hypothesis, because of the biasedness of $\ltchat$.
 Thus, as discussed at the end of Section~\ref {subsec:fstail}, the choice of a small $k$ corresponding to a small bias is of prime importance.}

-In order to determine critical values for the test we approximate the limiting distribution $\mathcal{T}$ by the multiplier bootstrap proposed in Section \ref{sec:tcmult}.
-For this purpose we exemplarily consider the $pdm$-bootstrap (the extension to the $dm$-bootstrap is straightforward) using the definition in equation (\ref{eq:alphandm}) and denote for any $b\in\{1,\dots,B\}$ by $\xi_{1,b},\dots,\xi_{n_1,b}, \zeta_{1,b},\dots,\zeta_{n_2,b}$ independent and identically distributed non-negative random variables with mean $\mu_1$ (resp. $\mu_2$) and variance $\tau_1^2$ (resp. $\tau_2^2$).
-We compute for each $b$ and both samples the bootstrap statistics as given in \eqref{alphapdm}, i.e.
+To determine critical values for the test, we approximate the limiting distribution $\mathcal{T}$ by the multiplier bootstrap proposed in Section \ref{sec:tcmult}.
+For this purpose, we consider the $\mathit{pdm}$ bootstrap (the extension to the $\mathit{dm}$ bootstrap is straightforward) using the definition in equation (\ref{eq:alphandm}) and denote, for any $b\in\{1,\ldots,B\} $, $\xi_{1,b},\ldots,\xi_{n_1,b}, \zeta_{1,b},\ldots,\zeta _{n_2,b}$ i.i.d. nonnegative random variables with mean $\mu_1$ (resp., $\mu_2$) and variance $\tau_1^2$ (resp., $\tau_2^2$).
+For each $b$ and both samples, we compute the bootstrap statistics as given in \eqref{alphapdm}, that is,

 where